Looking for words: why it’s a good literacy activity

 This activity uses your normal grocery shopping trip, so you don’t need any special equipment.
 Just look for the words all around you and share them with your child.

 How to do looking for words: literacy activity

 - Sit with your child while you write a shopping list.
-If he’s old enough, he can write a list too.
-Or he can pretend to write a list by scribbling on paper.
+If your child is old enough, they can write a list too.
+Or your child can pretend to write a list by scribbling on paper.

 - Talk about what you plan to buy, including any foods your child likes.
 For example, ‘Let’s put milk on the list.
 Milk starts with an “m”.
 M-ilk’.

 - When you’re at the shops, point out words on shop signs and product labels.
 Show your child how you use the list so you don’t forget anything.
 Your child can help by crossing things off the list as you pick them up.

 - Encourage your child to identify words or letters on the things you buy.
 Ask your child to guess what words mean by looking at the first letter and the picture on a packet.
 See whether your child can find a product that begins with the first letter of their name.

 Adapting this literacy activity for children of different ages

 Your younger child might not be able to recognise letters, but your child can still have fun with words and sounds.
 For example, you might say ‘B-bananas.
 We need bananas’.
 Hold things up for your child to see when you name them, and make sure your child watches your face while you’re talking.
 Encourage your child to try to make the sounds or say the words too.

 Your older child will be better at recognising letters and signs.
 Your child might even be able to read some.
 See whether your child can tell you what something is by reading a label.
 You could look more closely at a label and point out where you can read the ingredients or the country where the product came from.